Romancham: Plot

 2007: Jibin wakes up in the ICU of a hospital in Bangalore when he is told that he has been suffering from meningitis for a week.
 He desperately tries to meet his roommates to tell them something but is not allowed to meet anyone.
 The nurse is curious to know the reason and Jibin narrates his story to her.

 Jibin, Rivin, Niroop, Shijappan, Mukesh, Karikuttan, and Soman are roommates in a rented house.
 Only Rivin and Karikuttan have full-time jobs and Soman attempts various businesses while the rest are looking for jobs.

 One day, while visiting a friend, Jibin sees a group conducting a séance using a Ouija board in the hope of finding a ghost they can talk to.
 Realizing this is something the group can do as a pastime, he uses a carrom board as Ouija Board and gets the group to participate.
 Rivin, due to his religious beliefs, refuses to be a part of this.
 As they begin their séance, Jibin realizes nothing is happening, and, to save face, he and Shijappan, start moving the glass to make the rest of them believe that the séance is working.
 They come up with the name Anamika for the spirit and start asking various questions.

 Soon, their séances becomes popular among their friends.
 On one occasion, a friend asks a question about their pet cat.
 The glass moves, without any help from Jibin and Shijappan, and has the right answer leaving them dumbfounded.
 Anamika now starts answering questions correctly including the death of someone.
 More and more people come to their house to have their questions answered.

 Strange and weird incidents start to occur in the house.
 Rivin is not able to find his way home from work.
 Eventually the group decide to stop the séances as they feel that they have unleashed something that they can't control.

 A friend of Jibin called Sinu comes to live with them temporarily.
 Sinu starts exhibiting weird behavior like going into a catatonic state and speaking to someone in the middle of the night, eventually frustrating Jibin and Niroop, who decide to send him away.
 Anamika's spirit now starts wrecking their home and many unnatural incidents start occurring again.
 Rivin again starts forgetting the way back home, and Karikuttan ends up losing his job at the petrol pump because, absent-mindedly, he ends up filling a customer's petrol tank with diesel.
 All of them lose their minds and try to leave their home as soon as possible.
 Jibin, due to his fears, ends up with high fever, which develops into meningitis.

 Jibin reveals that the last thing he saw before losing consciousness was the spirit of a woman getting into his bag.
-Sinu is then shown walking into the hospital with that same bag, and reveals that Anamika's reply that day was 'WE ARE COMING', giving a chance of a sequel.
+Sinu is then shown walking into the hospital with that same bag, and reveals that Anamika's reply that day was 'WE ARE COMING', possibly setting up for a sequel.